timbray/quamina/README.md

 ### Performance

 The performance of `MatchesForJSONEvent` is strongly sublinear in the number of patterns.
-It’s not quite `O(1)`, it does vary somewhat as a function of the number of unique fields that appear in all the patterns that have been added to the machine, but remains sublinear in that variation.
+It’s not quite `O(1)` as it varies somewhat as a function of the number of unique fields that appear in all the patterns that have been added to the machine, but remains sublinear in that number.

 A word of explanation is in order.
 Quamina compiles the patterns into a somewhat-decorated DFA and uses that to